dacooderr/OptiLock-/README.md

 [*You're video.txt file should look like this, minus your resolution and refresh rate changes.*](https://ibb.co/NG5sZ9T)

+**IF YOU RAISE YOUR setting.r_texture_stream_mip_bias PAST 4, YOU WILL HAVE TO INSTALL THE SINNER'S LIGHT FIX MOD.
+THIS IS INCLUDED IN THE ESSENTIAL ADDONS FOLDER.**

 # Optional Optimizations

 [Windows and Linux Optimization Project](https://github.com/dacooderr/Windows-and-Linux-Optimization)